Popular software engineering metrics, and how they're gamed

 - Available/convenient.
 Can an average software engineering team get access to this metric without changing their existing development processes?

-Quality software engineering metrics
+Best software engineering metrics (non-Google)

 Any list that's focused on maximizing business value ought to start here.
 Leading companies like Google use OKRs as a primary axis on which to evaluate senior engineers.
 The drawback of OKR-driven metrics is that they are, by definition, specific to business particulars.
 This makes it impossible to generalize a formula by which to capture them, or to generalize the path by which they'll get gamed.